 About Louise Doughty

-Louise Doughty is the author of nine novels, including the soon-to-be published Platform Seven (due 22nd August 2019).
-Her most recent book is Black Water (2016), which was nominated as one of the New York Times Notable Books of the Year.
-Her previous book was the bestseller Apple Tree Yard (2013), which has been published or is being translated into thirty languages and adapted into a highly successful television series starring Emily Watson.
+Louise Doughty is the author of nine novels.
+Her most recent is Platform Seven (2019).
+The previous book, Black Water, (2016) was nominated as one of the New York Times Notable Books of the Year and the book before that was the bestseller Apple Tree Yard (2013), which has been published or is being translated into thirty languages and adapted into a highly successful television series starring Emily Watson.

-Her first novel, Crazy Paving (1995), was shortlisted for four awards including the John Llewellyn Rhys Prize.
-Her sixth novel, Whatever You Love (2010) was shortlisted for the Costa Novel Award and longlisted for the Orange Prize for Fiction.
+Her first novel, Crazy Paving (1995), was shortlisted for four awards including the John Llewellyn Rhys Prize and her sixth, Whatever You Love (2010) was shortlisted for the Costa Novel Award and longlisted for the Orange Prize for Fiction.
 She has also won awards for radio drama and short stories, along with publishing one work of non-fiction, A Novel in a Year, based on her popular newspaper column.
 She is a critic and cultural commentator for UK and international newspapers and broadcasts regularly for the BBC.
 She was a judge for the Man Booker Prize in 2008 and the Costa Book of Year Award in 2015 and has chaired many prize panels for new writers including the Orange Award for New Writers, the Fiction Uncovered promotion, the John Llewellyn Rhys Prize and the Desmond Elliott Award.

 ‘If you haven’t got the Louise Doughty habit, get it now, she’s the tops.’